 Waverly Middle School Science

 At Waverly, our curriculum does not tell students what decisions to make, instead, it provides them with knowledge, skills and understanding that will help them to make their own informed decisions.
-Our program, now fully designed for the Next Generation Science Standards (NGSS) is innovative is that the curriculum offers a wide variety of inquiry-based instructional strategies that give students experience with scientific processes and natural phenomena.
+Our program, now fully designed for the Next Generation Science Standards (NGSS) is innovative in that the curriculum offers a wide variety of inquiry-based instructional strategies that give students experience with scientific processes and natural phenomena.
 Laboratory activities involve experiments and traditional science equipment.
 Investigations are hands-on activities that often simulate real-world experiments using specialized or nontraditional materials.
 Modeling activities explore scientific concepts through simulated or physical models.
 Readings present scientific information in a format appropriate for individual work or homework, while text-based Talking-It-Over activities are geared to classroom discussion and employ strategies that facilitate discussion.
 Role Plays encourage students to use oral and expressive approaches to explore concepts and historical information, and View and Reflect activities involve viewing and discussing videos.
-Project and Problem Solving activities are less common.
+Project and Problem-Solving activities are less common.
 Projects require student research and may extend over several days or weeks.
-Problem Solving activities engage students in finding a solution to a problem through mathematical approaches or data analysis.
+Problem-Solving activities engage students in finding a solution to a problem through mathematical approaches or data analysis.

 The middle school curriculum at Waverly (Issues and Science 3rd Edition) was developed at the Lawrence Hall of Science at UC Berkeley by SEPUP (Science Education for Public Understanding Program) which creates innovative science curriculum for use in 6-12 education.
 Issue-oriented science forms the core of SEPUP's curriculum materials.
 Every unit uses personal and societal issues to provide thematic continuity for student investigations and observations.
 Relevant issues provide a framework for student work and reflection and a context in which to understand concepts.
 All students need to develop an understanding of science and technology to make informed personal and community decisions.
 At Waverly, students learn how to gather and interpret scientific evidence about issues of interest to them and their community.
-As a result, they begin to appreciate to power of science to understand the natural world.
+As a result, they begin to appreciate the power of science to understand the natural world.
 They also begin to recognize that science is much more than a set of answers to be learned, but rather a way of asking questions.

 (All unit descriptions are from the Science Education and Public Understanding Program student book unit introductions.)